 Many students naturally test well, others rely on their awareness of test-taking skills to achieve their best, and some students demonstrate their mastery of a subject by more creative methods, which may not be evident on standardized test results.

 In short: we teach students how to approach standardized tests effectively and confidently.
-Students test at the beginning, midpoint, and end of each year using the IowaFlex assessment, an adaptive, comprehensive test of basic skills, beginning in third grade.
+Students test at the beginning, midpoint, and end of each year using the IowaFlex assessment, an adaptive, comprehensive test of basic reading and math skills, beginning in third grade.
 (Second-graders take a copy of the California Achievement Test, which we score internally.)
-The test-taking sessions cover three mornings, usually in April.

 Giving students the opportunity and experience to take standardized tests prepares them for their futures.
 Day to day, we strive to employ a variety of evaluative tools to measure a student’s mastery of an academic unit, ranging from multiple-choice, short-answer and essay tests to cumulative projects to oral presentations.